uberscott/disney-lean-back/README.md

 Since my image cache provides no mechanism for the UX to express what it needs it causes a somewhat chaotic (and slower) loading experience.

-My reason for such a basic implementation was simply staying within the time constraints of the assignment as I think the 'proper' image cache i described would take one or two weeks alone to implement.
+My reason for such a basic implementation was simply staying within the time constraints of the assignment as I think the 'proper' image cache I described would take one or two weeks alone to implement.

 ### NAVIGATION RATIONALE
 Yes, the navigation is unusual.
 I explained earlier that it works to keep the selected tile always in the upper left corner by moving the grid or rows.
 The reason I took this approach was to avoid a whole class of potential bugs.